ninae555/deep_learning_breast_cancer_screening/README.md

 ### <u> Summary of Final model  </u>

-**VGG16 with freezing pretrained layers have chosen as Final model.**
+**VGG16 with freezing pretrained layers have been chosen as Final model.**

 1. The test score predicting Cancer tissues was the highest out of all models.​